lcrespom/node-terminal-menu/README.md

 - **columns**: required - the number of columns in the table.
 - **columnWidth**: required - the width of each column.
 - **selection**: optional - the preselected menu item.
 Defaults to 0.
+- **height**: optional - maximum number of rows to display.
+If the height is smaller than the number of items, scrolling is used, and an optional scrollbar can be displayed using the **scrollBarCol** property.
+- **scrollBarCol**: optional - if this property is present and the **height** property is smaller than the total number of rows, then a vertical scroll bar is displayed at the position indicated by the value of this property.

 The call to `tableMenu` returns a menu object, with the same behavior as the call to `verticalMenu`.